rotimiAbiola/22OpsPrBot/README.md

 ## Features
 - **Automated Deployment**: Deploys each PR in an isolated Docker container.
-- **Multitasking**: handles pull request on multipe branches at the same time
+- **Multitasking**: handles pull request on multipe branches at the same time.
 - **Real-time Updates**: Comments on PRs with deployment status and links.
 - **Resource Management**: Cleans up Docker containers upon PR closure.